usethesource/rascal-website/start/editini.md

 ---
-layout: "default"
+layout: default
-title: "Configure Eclipse for rascal"
+title: Configure Eclipse for rascal
+published: true
 ---

 To configure Eclipse properly for running Rascal, you may have to edit the eclipse.ini file:

  - find it first